Khayyon1/Udacity-Project-1/README.md

 ## Deployment
 N/A

+# Summary
+  between 2019 - 2021, developers seem to really be fond of
+  * Javascript
+  * HTML/CSS
+  * SQL
+  * Python

+  Developers who contributed more frequently to open-source projects desired to use technologies like Node.js, Tensorflow and NET Core.
+Developers who never contribute to open-source projects desired similar tools

+  # Next Steps
+  I could add more survey data from previous years to get a better idea of the changing trend in desired technologies.
+Currently this notebook only uses 2019 - 2021, which is a small timeframe to be drawing any big conclusions from.
+Maybe after increasing the amount of time from 2019 - 2021 to maybe 2010 - 2021 (i.e. a decade of data) then maybe this can be used to create a model that can guess the trend for the next year.

+# Libraries
+* Numpy
+* Matplotlib
+* Pandas

 # Files
 * <b><em>data/</b></em> - directory containing all the csv files used throughout the notebook in the repository.
 * <b><em>README.md/</b></em> - currently reading it